Please join us for the 9th Annual Colorado Pollinator Summit: New Terrain for Pollinator Conservation

 Learn from Classrooms 4 Climate Action and students from High Peaks Elementary School and Boulder Community School of Integrated Studies (Boulder Valley School District) as they advocate for pollinators facing rising temperatures, habitat loss, and the impact of pesticides.

-Building Diversity for Pollinators Through Community Collaboration with Annemarie Fussell (Am), Community Relations Coordinator, Wildlands Restoration Volunteers (WRV)
+Building Diversity for Pollinators Through Community Collaboration with Annemarie Fussell, Plants & Pollinators Project Manager, Wildlands Restoration Volunteers (WRV)

 Am will delve into the heart of WRV’s successful Plants and Pollinators program—a broad collaboration with diverse stakeholders that includes partnerships with land agencies, volunteer mobilization, and engagement with private landowners to restore habitat and bolster pollinator populations.